Policy - JJIC

 A.) Student is enrolled full time;

-B.) Enrollment at SRVC will count as enrollment in two regular courses except for co-op which will count as one;
+B.) Enrollment at Somerset Career and Technical Center (SCTC) will count as enrollment in two regular courses except for co-op which will count as one;

-D.) A student with a cumulative failing grade at any of the above times shall be ineligible for interscholastic participation.
-To regain eligibility the student must raise any failing course grades to a minimum cumulative average of 70 within two weeks of the mid-quarter or end of quarter notice.
+D.) A student with a failing grade at any of the above times shall be ineligible for interscholastic participation.
+To regain eligibility, the student must raise any failing course grades to a minimum average of seventy (70) within two (2) weeks of the mid-quarter or end of quarter notice.
 During such time, a student may try out for a team/club (pre-season) or continue as a non- competing member of the team/club (during season).
 Such members must practice with the team/club: attend home and weekend travel competitions sitting with the team/club.
 The student may not attend travel competitions on a school night.
-If an ineligible student does not raise his/her cumulative average to a 70 or greater during the two weeks following notice of failure, he/she shall remain ineligible until the next end of quarter grades are issued.
+If an ineligible student does not raise his/her cumulative average to a seventy (70) or greater during the two weeks following notice of failure, he/she shall remain ineligible until the next end of quarter grades are issued.

-G.) Any student suspended from school shall be ineligible for participation in interscholastic activities until the day of the students return from suspension.
+H.) Any student suspended from school shall be ineligible for participation in interscholastic activities until the day of the student’s return from suspension.

-H.) Any detention shall take precedence over team/activity responsibilities.
+I.) Any detention shall take precedence over team/activity responsibilities.
 Students shall not be excused from office detention to fulfill team/activity responsibilities.
-If the team/activity responsibility can be fulfilled following the completion of detention the student is permitted to participate.
+If the team/activity responsibility can be fulfilled following the completion of detention, the student is permitted to participate.